Preferences

 function fillPreferencesWindow(window) {

-const settings = ExtensionUtils.getSettings(
+const settings = ExtensionUtils.getSettings();

-// Create a preferences page and group
+// Create a preferences page, with a single group

 const page = new Adw.PreferencesPage();